actlab-fhy/FhY/CONTRIBUTING.md

 ## Creating a new Pull Request
 When submitting a pull request, we ask you to check the following:

-1. First create an issue on FhY to reference before starting a pull request, and discuss possible implementation details, or nuances.
+1. First create an issue on FhY to reference before starting a pull request and discuss possible implementation details, or nuances.

 2. Unit tests, documentation, and code style are in order.